thoughtworks/build-your-own-radar/README.md

 ### More complex usage

-The application is using [webpack](https://webpack.github.io/) to package dependencies and minify all .js and .scss files.

-To create the data representation, you can use the Google Sheet data factory, or you can also insert all your data straight into the code.
+To create the data representation, you can use the Google Sheet [factory](/src/util/factory.js), or you can also insert all your data straight into the code.

 The app uses [Tabletop.js](https://github.com/jsoma/tabletop) to fetch the data from a Google Sheet, so refer to their documentation for more advanced interaction.
 The input from the Google Sheet is sanitized by whitelisting HTML tags with [sanitize-html](https://github.com/punkave/sanitize-html).

+The application uses [webpack](https://webpack.github.io/) to package dependencies and minify all .js and .scss files.

 If you want to understand how it's wired and make it your own, check the file `examples/index.html` for general usage.

 ## Contribute

 All tasks are defined in `package.json`.

 Pull requests are welcome; please write tests whenever possible.

 - `git clone git@github.com:thoughtworks/build-your-own-radar.git`